shirish93/shirish93.github.io/_ideas/2024-03-15-empowered-migrants.md

 We understand that no single entity can address this complex challenge alone.
 Therefore, we see a collaborative angle to ensure the program's success.
 We will partner with the following stakeholders:

 -   **Manpower companies:** As key players in the recruitment process, manpower companies have a vested interest in the success of their workers.
-We will collaborate with them to identify training needs, market relevant skills, and support worker engagement in the program.
+We will collaborate with them to identify training needs, market relevant skills, and support workers in the program.

 -   **Non-governmental organizations (NGOs):** Many NGOs possess expertise in skills development and migrant worker issues.
 We will partner with them to leverage their knowledge, networks, and community outreach capabilities.